 Well, it is as simple as opening any other account, you can approach any of the nationalized bank namely SBI, Bank of Baroda, etc. and ask them to open a PPF account in your name.
 They will ask you to open an account at their bank first, a post which you can proceed to open a PPF account with them.

 You can look up these keywords on the internet SBI PPF, SBI PPF interest rate or PPF rules and you shall receive a list of search results that will provide you with what you are looking for.
-There are also other Privatized banks that are sanctioned to open a PPF account, such as HDFC, ICICI Bank, Axis, etc. The terms and conditions of PPF remain the same with them the only trade off will be the higher minimum amount of balance that one will have to maintain in the account that has to opened in these banks.
+There are also other Privatized banks that are sanctioned to open a PPF account, such as HDFC, ICICI Bank, Axis, etc. The terms and conditions of PPF remain the same with them the only trade-off will be the higher minimum amount of balance that one will have to maintain in the account that has to open in these banks.

 Let’s summarize all the facts mentioned above in order to give you a one-stop detailed list of all the discussed pointers.

-A minimum of 1, maximum of 12|
+|Number of Deposits Annually||A minimum of 1, maximum of 12|

 |Lock in period before withdrawal or displacement||15 years minimum|

 |Extension of beyond the duration of the scheme||Five years post the scheme duration of 15 years|

 |Contribution for tax savings under section 80C||Up to Rs.
 1,50,000|

 |Interest gained on the final amount||Completely tax-free|

 The easiest way to calculate PPF is by simply discussing this matter with your banker when you are at the bank opening or contemplating on opening a PPF account.
 You can even consult us to get a better idea regarding the PPF.

 If you still find visiting a bank a task and you are simply doing some window shopping, you can utilize a PPF calculator.
 There are many PPF calculators available online and at your disposal completely free of charge.
-You can search for PPF Calculators for from ICICI or SBI by looking up PPF Calculator ICICI, PPF Calculator for 25 years or PPF Calculator Excel sheet.
+You can search for PPF Calculator for from ICICI or SBI by looking up PPF Calculator ICICI, PPF Calculator for 25 years or PPF Calculator Excel sheet.

 Going ahead you can also end up searching ELSS Calculator, Sukanya Samriddhi Calculator or PPF rules so that you get a better idea as to how and when one can manage their investments and make some provisions for depositing money in their PPF account.

-We suggest you to discuss your PPF related investment decisions with someone who is well versed in these matters.
-To add it to all we also suggest you to examine the returns and rate of return correctly and keep a tab of all the investments you end up making over a period of time so that you are sure regarding the returns that you may receive.
+We suggest you discuss your PPF related investment decisions with someone who is well versed in these matters.
+To add it to all we also suggest you examine the returns and rate of return correctly and keep a tab of all the investments you end up making over a period of time so that you are sure regarding the returns that you may receive.

 There is also the part that explains the terms and conditions of withdrawal in detail; it is very important for one to have a look and remember the lock-in period and the period from when you can partially withdraw some amount of the money.
 It is in the terms and conditions and differs from bank to bank; one can partially withdraw a small sum of money after a lock-in period of 6-7 years.

-Most importantly when you are opening the account, it is the account holders responsibility to ensure the details given are legitimate and not fraudulent in any way.
+Most importantly when you are opening the account, it is the account holders’ responsibility to ensure the details given are legitimate and not fraudulent in any way.
 As any misconducts will hold the account holder responsible and in contempt.
 The same might also reflect in the account holder's credit history which will hamper future financial-related decisions.

 PPF is an excellent type of investment, and every individual must consider this and take it up.